top of page

 Where all the work is done under the menace of a penalty or the person has not offered themselves voluntarily and is now unable to leave.
 They may experience:

-• Their employer is unable to produce the documents required.
+• Their employer is unable to produce documents required;

 • Excessive work hours/few breaks.